Are you hoarding more stuff than you need? Here’s where to donate clothes, accessories and food in Singapore.

 Books Beyond Borders is a social enterprise in Singapore that aims to improve education in rural Nepal.
 It generates funds from the sale of secondhand books, as well as through community donations.
 All profits after business expenses go to its cause.

 Donate: Books Beyond Borders accepts fiction and nonfiction books written in English.
 Please check its giving guide for a preview of the types of books it accepts.
-Books can be dropped off at Kong Beng Industrial Building.
 Pick-up can be arranged if you have over 20 books to donate in excellent condition.

 Books Beyond Borders